3-Ingredient peanut sauce noodles

 Sauce:

-• Place equal amounts of peanut butter, soy sauce, and pasta water in sauce pan.
-Heat over medium heat while stirring and until completely incorporated and hot.
+• Place equal amounts of peanut butter, soy sauce, and pasta water in a saucepan.
+Heat over medium heat while stirring until completely incorporated and hot.

 • Pour sauce over cooked, drained pasta.
 Toss to mix.

-• Plate and optionally, garnish as desired with what you have on hand (peanuts, cilantro, lime).
-Serving it with steamed frozen broccoli (just a suggestion).
+• Plate and optionally garnish as desired with what you have on hand (peanuts, cilantro, lime).
+Serving it with steamed frozen broccoli is a great addition.
 Enjoy!

 Notes